San Jose Sharks: First Stanley Cup Final and continued contention (2015–2019)

-Missing the playoffs
+Missing the playoffs (2019–2022)

-On December 11, 2019, with the Sharks at 15–16–2 and failing to win a game during their five-game away game stretch, DeBoer and his staff were fired.
+On October 8, 2019, after two seasons in Toronto, Patrick Marleau was re-acquired by the Sharks.
+During the 2019–20 season, with the Sharks at 15–16–2 and failing to win a game during their five-game road stretch, DeBoer and his staff were fired.
 After DeBoer's firing, assistant coach Bob Boughner was named interim head coach.
 In March 2020, four months after Boughner became interim coach, the league was forced to suspend operations as a result of the COVID-19 pandemic.
-When the 2019–20 season resumed in June with the playoffs, the Sharks were not included.
+When the 2019–20 season resumed in August with the playoffs, the Sharks were not included, finishing in last place in both the Pacific Division and Western Conference.
 Boughner's interim label was removed on September 22, 2020.

-Due to the COVID-19 pandemic, the divisions for the 2020–21 season were realigned.
+Due to the COVID-19 pandemic, the divisions for the 2019–20 season were realigned.
 The Sharks played in the West Division.
-The Sharks missed the playoffs for the second year in a row.
+The Sharks missed the playoffs for the second consecutive year.
+In the 2021 NHL entry draft, the Sharks selected top-ranked European skater William Eklund seventh overall.

-General manager Doug Wilson took medical leave beginning November 26, 2021, and resigned while away from the team on April 7, 2022.
-Assistant general manager Joe Will was elevated to interim general manager while the team sought a permanent candidate for the role.
+In the 2021–22 season, general manager Doug Wilson took medical leave on November 26, 2021, and resigned while away from the team on April 7, 2022.
+Assistant general manager Joe Will was elevated to interim general manager while the team sought a full-time candidate for the role.
+Evander Kane, who had violated the AHL COVID-19 protocol, was placed on unconditional waivers for purposes of terminating his contract.
+After clearing waivers, he was signed by the Edmonton Oilers, but still had a grievance filed against the Sharks which was settled later that year.
 The team missed the playoffs for the third straight season, and head coach Bob Boughner and other members of the coaching staff were relieved of duties in the summer in advance of the Sharks naming a new general manager.

 Mike Grier era (2022–present)

-On July 5, the Sharks hired former player Mike Grier to serve as their new general manager, becoming the first black general manager in NHL history and fifth general manager in franchise history.
-Grier, who played in 221 games with the Sharks from 2006 to 2009 and was a member of the Sharks 2008-09 Presidents Trophy-winning team, immediately began reshaping the team.

-On July 13, 2022, the Sharks traded longtime defenseman Brent Burns to the Carolina Hurricanes and signed forwards Oskar Lindblom, Nico Sturm, and defenseman Matt Benning.
-On July 26, Grier named former Rangers coach David Quinn as the team's new head coach before later hiring Scott Gordon and Ryan Warsofsky as assistants.